-While this may sound pretty scary to some, let me assure you that most to all insurance companies do allow "OUT OF NETWORK" benefits for their customers, so in most cases you will not be expected to bear 100% of the costs for your treatment yourself, and by using your out of network benefits you will still be able to protect your confidentiality and your privacy.
-This can also benefit you in that there will be no deductible that will be required to be met when paying fee for service up front.
-To assist with with your reimbursement claim, Cindi will provide you with the documentation that you will need to submit your claims to your insurance company for reimbursement.
+While this may sound pretty scary to some, let me assure you that most to all insurance companies do allow "OUT OF NETWORK" benefits for their customers, so in most cases where you do decide to pay "out of pocket" you will not be expected to bear 100% of the costs for your treatment yourself.
+To assist with your reimbursement claim, Cindi will provide you with an invoice that you will need to submit your claims to your insurance company for reimbursement.
 If you are considering submitting electronic claims, Value Options and Aetna are the only two insurance companies that I am aware of that do not allow electronic claims for this purpose.

 Some Questions to Ask your Insurance provider(s):

 - What are my 'Out of Network" benefits?
 What is the allowed rate for a 90791 (intake session)?
 For 98034 (45minute therapu session)?
 For a 908347 (55 minute session)?

 - Do my out-of-network visits have a different deductible than my in-network visits?

 - What is the process for submitting my claims for reimbursement?
 Can I FAX these, or should I mail them through the postal services?
 Does your insurance company accept claims to be submitted electronically?

 - How long can I wait to submit my claim(s)?
 Once my claim has been submitted, what is the usual 'turn around' time period?